How to Optimize Your Job Search Using LinkedIn

 Check Out Job Search Options

-Search for jobs on LinkedIn by clicking the "Jobs" tab, entering keyword, country, and zip code.
+Search for jobs on LinkedIn by clicking the "Jobs" tab, and then entering a keyword, country, and zip code.
 Use the Advanced Search Option to refine your search and to search by date posted, experience level, specific location, job function, company, and industry.
 You can save job searches, and even receive emails about new job listings.

 You can also find job openings by searching for and clicking on specific companies.
 Many companies post job openings on their LinkedIn pages.
-Here's how to search for and apply for jobs on LinkedIn.

 Capitalize Your Connections: Recommendations and Referrals